 Responses to a few of the most common questions are listed below.
-If you cannot find the answer to your question, you may contact the Center’s director (x5791), a senior colleague, your department chair, or your departmental secretary.
-Links to policies, procedures and resources that may help can be found in the Campus Resources section of this website.
+If you cannot find the answer to your question, you may contact the Center's director (x5791), a senior colleague, your department head, or your administrative assistant.
+A complete alphabetized list of University-wide policies, procedures and guidelines can be found on the A-Z Listing Page.

 1. What funding is available to support faculty travel and other faculty initiatives?

-The Center for Faculty Excellence offers several funding opportunities to support faculty projects and presentations.
-Details of these programs may be found at Center grants.
+The Center for Faculty Excellence awards Travel Grants to support professional presentations and performances.
+Grants to support research and teaching are also awarded annually.
+Details of these grant programs may be found at Center grants.

 5. I enjoyed meeting faculty at the new faculty orientation.
 What additional opportunities exist to meet other faculty members?

 Southeastern has a very warm and friendly campus.
 Walk around your department/college and introduce yourself to other faculty members.
 Visit our student union, bookstore and post office.
-We also have the best secretaries in the world!
+We also have the best administrative assistants in the world!
 Get to know them!

-The Center for Faculty Excellence provides numerous brown bag discussions, luncheon lectures, book clubs, workshops, and activities that will allow you to meet other faculty.
+The Center for Faculty Excellence provides ongoing professional development activities that allow you to meet other faculty.
 Watch your email for announcements of Center and other campus activities.
-Register for activities and get involved!
+Get involved!